Xompute/Xompute/README.md

-:swan: Hi, I’m @Xompute
+:swan: Hey Ditigal Traveler,

-I’m interested in data, nature, AI, ML, statistics, writing software and aim to make this world a better place to live in for everyone hopefully!
+I’m @Xompute and I’m interested in data, nature, AI, ML, statistics, writing software and aim to make this world a better place to live in for everyone in some, yet not entirely clear or crystalized, but a meaningful way.

+Cheers,
+Xompute

 <!---
 - 👀